 \section{Analysis for the Hard Constraint Setting}

-This section analyzes the KOCRS problem with the hard constraint.
-We first provide an instance of the hard constraint KOCRS, in which, for any algorithm, there exists an item with an acceptance probability at most $3/7~(\approx 0.429)$.
-We then prove that each item can be accepted with probability at least $1/3~(\approx 0.333)$ by the aggressive policy.
-Furthermore, we observe that each item can be accepted with probability at least $3/7$ if the sizes of the items are restricted to $1$ or a sufficiently small positive constant.
+This section analyzes the KOCRS problem with the hard constraint setting.
+We first provide an instance of the hard constraint KOCRS problem, in which, for any algorithm, there exists an item with an acceptance probability at most $3/7~(\approx 0.429)$.
+We then provide an algorithm that can accept each item with probability at least $1/3~(\approx 0.333)$.
+Furthermore, we observe that each item can be accepted with a probability of at least $3/7$ if the sizes of the items are restricted to $1$ or a small positive $\epsilon\le 1/n$.